Home

 Between illegal, legalized, and most of all, prescription psychoactive drugs, many young minds have been scrambled.

 Some drugs are helpful, in desperate situations.
-Certain others just dull a person into overall inaction.
+Certain others will dull a person into overall inaction.

 Many people thank corporations for widespread prosperity, while others demonize them as embodiments of greed, while it's the actual medications that need improving.
 As in, more helpful, with fewer side effects, and with dosages needed far less often.